mopidy/mopidy/docs/installation/index.rst

 Installation
 ************

-To get a basic version of Mopidy running, you need Python and the GStreamer library.
+To get a basic version of Mopidy running, you need Python and the :doc:`GStreamer library <gstreamer>`.
 To use Spotify with Mopidy, you also need :doc:`libspotify and pyspotify <libspotify>`.
 Mopidy itself can either be installed from the Python package index, PyPI, or from git.

 Install dependencies